School of Art & Design

 Background

-Understanding the Product
+Understanding the Event

-Continuing a new design tradition in the department
+Continuing a New Design Tradition in the Department

 The Communication Design Colloquium is an annual event at Texas State that brings working designers to campus for a day of talks and workshops.
 It gives students the chance to hear from professionals, participate in hands-on sessions, and engage with design outside the classroom.